 Southern Africa backs Danny Jordaan for FIFA Council place

-Danny Jordaan has southern Africa’s endorsement for the FIFA Council despite being investigated for corruption.
+Danny Jordaan has southern Africa’s endorsement for the FIFA Council despite being trailed by allegations of rape and involvement in corruption to land South Africa the 2010 World Cup.

 The Council of Southern African Football Associations (COSAFA) said after a meeting on Friday that Jordaan will be its preferred candidate when Africa’s 54 full member countries vote at a Confederation of African Football general assembly in Sharm El Sheikh, Egypt, on Sept.
 30.